 Engineering Services for the S-22/S-98 Bridge Replacement Project over the Enoree River

-Project tasks include demolition of the existing bridge and construction of the replacement bridge while utilizing the existing right of way.
-A 20 mile temporary detour will be available for daily traffic.
+The scope of work included demolition of the existing bridge, construction of the replacement bridge, and roadway approaches in both directions, while utilizing the existing right of way.
+Project efforts included setting up a 20-mile temporary detour to allow for an uninterrupted daily flow of traffic.